 Can I Change My Personal Injury Lawyer in New York?

 Yes.
-You can change to a new personal injury lawyer in New York at any time, for any reason, and as many times as you want without any extra cost to you.
+You can change from your lawyer to a new personal injury lawyer in New York at any time, for any reason, and as many times as you want without any extra cost to you, but it may be difficult to change your personal injury lawyer more than twice.
+You can change your lawyer in the middle of your accident case and even at the end of your case before a settlement.

 Note: If your accident was not in New York State, you should change to a personal injury attorney in the state where your accident happened.

-Note: If your accident happened in New York State, you must change to a personal injury attorney in New York.
-Sometimes, lawyers in other states will take your case because you have a big injury, and they think they can get a quick settlement, but they will either screw up your case or settle for pennies on the dollar.
+Note: If your accident happened in New York State, you should change to a personal injury attorney in New York.
+Sometimes, lawyers in other states will take your case because you have a serious injury, and they think they can get a quick settlement, but an out-of-state lawyer will either screw up your case or settle for pennies on the dollar.
 If you’re being represented by a lawyer from another state, call us now.
-Many of our clients were previously represented by a lawyer from another state and called us to find out how they can change their lawyer to us.
+Some of our clients were previously represented by a lawyer from another state and called us to find out how they can change their lawyer to us.

 3 Tips on How to Change Your Personal Injury Lawyer in New York

-TIP: If your personal injury attorney doesn’t want to represent you anymore, call other personal injury lawyers but don’t tell them your lawyer doesn’t want to represent you anymore.
-That’s a big red flag to personal injury attorneys, and they will likely not want to even consider your case.
+TIP 3: If your personal injury attorney doesn’t want to represent you anymore, call other personal injury lawyers but don’t tell them your lawyer doesn’t want to represent you anymore.
+That’s a big red flag to personal injury attorneys, and they will likely not even want to consider your case.

-TIP: If you already changed your personal injury lawyer and are trying to change your personal injury lawyer again to a 3rd lawyer, it may be more difficult unless you have a very valuable personal injury case.
-The reason is that while it will not cost you any extra money, each of your previous lawyers is entitled to part of the legal fee, leaving less for your last lawyer.
+Note: If you already changed your personal injury lawyer and are trying to change your personal injury lawyer again to a 3rd lawyer, be careful.
+It may be more difficult to find a new lawyer unless you have a very valuable personal injury case.
+The reason is that while it will not cost you any extra money, each of your previous lawyers is entitled to part of the legal fee, leaving less money for your new lawyer.

 We’ll call you back within minutes!